How to Monitor Caching Database Performance

 Key Evictions

-By default, the Redis key eviction policy is set to noeviction.
-If you set the eviction policy (on the Settings page) to something other than noeviction, Redis evicts keys when it is constrained for memory.
+By default, the Caching key eviction policy is set to noeviction.
+If you set the eviction policy (on the Settings page) to something other than noeviction, Caching evicts keys when it is constrained for memory.
 The key evictions plot displays the number of evicted keys.

 Redis key evictions plot

-This metric is useful when using Redis as a cache or assessing the impact of key evictions on overall key retrieval efficiency.
-Consider increasing the memory of your Redis cluster if the number of key evictions is consistently significantly greater than zero.
+This metric is useful when using Caching as a cache or assessing the impact of key evictions on overall key retrieval efficiency.
+Consider increasing the memory of your Caching cluster if the number of key evictions is consistently significantly greater than zero.

 Learn more about key eviction policies and tuning in Using Redis as an LRU cache in the Redis documentation.